 Research paper: http://iopscience.iop.org/article/10.1088/0741-3335/58/1/014039

-This image was credited to all of the authors of the research paper, which included myself.
-These artefacts—the x-ray photograph, the research paper, and the test object—become a single artwork.
+The composite X-ray image of the test chamber image was created by McClymont by attaching X-ray plates to the vacuum chamber during the course of the experiment, it is credited to all of the authors of the research paper, which included McClymont.
+These artefacts, the X-ray photograph, the research paper, and the test object, become a single artwork.
 They are an attempt to conceptually unite the endeavours of art and science.
-I became a scientist and the scientists became artists in quite a literal way, while the art and science became inseparable.
+McClymont became a scientist and the scientists became artists in quite a literal way: the art and science became inseparable.